Alex-BusNet/ProjectHiawatha/README.md

 # Project Hiawatha
-A Civilization knock-off written in C++ with Qt 5.7.0 by Paul Jackemeyer, Alex Portolese, and Sam Stein
+A Civilization knock-off written in C++ with Qt 5.7.0 by Paul Jackemeyer, Alex Portolese, and Sam Stein For the latest features, use the Dev-Unstable branch.
+For the most stable version, use the master branch.

 ##Contents:
 [Main Features](#main-features)